python/cpython/Doc/library/functions.rst

    *end*.

    The *file* argument must be an object with a ``write(string)`` method; if it is not present or ``None``, :data:`sys.stdout` will be used.
+Since printed arguments are converted to text strings, :func:`print` cannot be used with binary mode file objects.
+For these, use ``file.write(...)`` instead.

    Whether output is buffered is usually determined by *file*, but if the *flush* keyword argument is true, the stream is forcibly flushed.

    .. versionchanged:: 3.3
       Added the *flush* keyword argument.